 - If any medicine remains after drinking, add more water, stir, and drink immediately.

 - Shake the syringe right away.
 Let the mixture thicken for 2 to 3 minutes.

-- Shake the syringe once more and give the medicine through the nasogastric or gastric tube into the stomach within 30 minutes.
+- Shake the syringe once more.
+Give the medicine through the nasogastric or gastric tube into the stomach within 30 minutes.

 - Refill the syringe with an equal amount of water and shake it.